 How do I dispose of a fire extinguisher after it has been used?

-You have two options for disposing of a fire extinguisher that cannot be reused: pass it off to your local Household Hazardous Waste collection program or similar agency if one is in your area, or completely discharge the cannister into an open area, leave it for a few days, then dispose of it as regular trash.
+You have two options for disposing of a fire extinguisher that cannot be reused: Pass it off to your local Household Hazardous Waste collection program or similar agency if one is in your area, or completely discharge the canister into an open area, leave it for a few days, then dispose of it as regular trash.

 Can a fire extinguisher be reused?

 It depends on the type of fire extinguisher.
 While some are designed to be used once and never again, others may be rechargeable but only if they remain within code.
 You can contact us to find out whether your fire extinguisher is reusable or not.
 Be alert, this does not mean you can test fire a fire extinguisher; the vast majority will lose all charge after one use, and even those that do not are less effective if not fully charged.